ZhiCheng0326/SJTU-Data_Structure/README.md

 # SJTU-Data_Structure
-This repository includes code for data structure practices completed in SJTU
+This repository includes codes for data structure practices completed in SJTU